rjkretschmar3/FabSec/README.md

 	* enroll-admin.js

-		This module will use the appropiate Organization's Fabric CA Server to 'enroll' the `app-admin`.
+		This module will use the appropriate Organization's Fabric CA Server to 'enroll' the `app-admin`.
 As a reminder, the Fabric CA Server is the one that creates identities for the different participants on the network.
 This is opposed to the TLS Server which is what secures communications.
 An 'enroll' command just produces crypto material for an identity.
 Typically, this would be proceeded by a 'register' command (which we'll see in the next module), but in this case, we already have an admin registered for the Organization, so we'll just use that identity.
 Of course, in a production environment, you'll probably want a dedicated app admin.
-We interface with the Fabric Server through the `FabricCAServices` componant of the `fabric-ca-client` API provided by Hyperledger.
+We interface with the Fabric Server through the `FabricCAServices` component of the `fabric-ca-client` API provided by Hyperledger.
 After the enrollment, we wrap all the identity information together in a file, and store it in a special directory called a "Wallet".
 (A Wallet has its own set of API functions to work with it through the `fabric-network` module.)